 Belfast’s easy access to top-notch food products keeps the local culinary scene buzzing.National Geographic Travel

 5. It’s got the best fish and chips in the world

 Okay, lots of places can claim to have the best fish and chips, but Belfast really does.
 Trust us.
-Incredible fresh local fish from the waters around Northern Ireland is turned into the stuff of magic at old-school chippies such as John Long’s, a favorite of visiting celebs and local characters alike.
+Incredible fresh local fish from the waters around Northern Ireland is turned into the stuff of magic at old-school chippies such as John Long’s, a favourite of visiting celebs and local characters alike.
 It’s been here for over a hundred years, so it’s got to be doing something right.

 "Long’s chippie is what Belfast is all about"Belfast Telegraph